projectcalico/calico/networking/ipv6.md

 #### Configure IPv6-only, after installation

-If you have hosts that have only IPv6 addresses, or you want to disable the default IPv4 and only use IPv6, follow these steps.
+If you installed {{site.prodname}} on the cluster using the default IPv4, but you want switch to IPv6-only, or your hosts only have IPv6 addresses, follow these steps.

 1. Disable [IP autodetection of IPv4]({{site.baseurl}}//networking/ip-autodetection) by setting `IP` to `none`.

-1. If you disabled IPv4, you must configure another method to calculate the BGP router ID.
-(When IPv4 is enabled, Calico uses the node's IPv4 address as the BGP router ID.)
-There are two ways to calculate the BGP router ID:
+1. Calculate the {{site.prodname}} BGP router ID for IPv6 using either of the following methods.

   - Set the environment variable `CALICO_ROUTER_ID=hash` on {{site.nodecontainer}}.
-This configures {{site.prodname}} to calculate the router ID based on the hostname.
+This configures {{site.prodname}} to calculate the router ID based on the hostname. or
   - Pass a unique value for `CALICO_ROUTER_ID` to each node individually.

 1. Configure Kubernetes components to enable IPv6 using the following flags.